This guide walks you through the steps to connect your AWS pipeline with ZeroThreat using a buildspec.yml file.

 - "**/*"

-– (Paste your token generated in Step 1 in ZeroThreat)WAIT_FOR_ANALYSIS
+ZT_TOKEN – (Paste your token generated in Step 1 in ZeroThreat)WAIT_FOR_ANALYSIS – true or false .png)

 Your AWS pipeline is now integrated with ZeroThreat.
 Every time your pipeline runs, it will trigger a security scan using the API Collection and target settings you've configured.

-You can monitor scan status and view results in the Scans section of ZeroThreat.
+You can monitor the scan status and view results in the Scans section of ZeroThreat.